What Does YODO Mean?YODO means "You Only Die Once" or "You Only Dump Once."

-It is commonly believed that the term YODO was created to criticize reckless and dangerous behaviour which is often boasted about online using the term "You Only Live Once".
-YODO is becoming popular as a way to mock those who overuse the phrase YOLO in social media.
+It is commonly believed that the term YODO was invented to criticize the type of reckless and dangerous behavior typically posted online with the hashtag #YOLO.
+Subsequently, #YODO has become a popular way to mock those who overuse #YOLO on social media.

 Summary of Key Points

-Definition for YODOYODO means "You Only Die Once".
+First Definition for YODOYODO means "You Only Die Once."
 This is the most common definition for YODO on Snapchat, WhatsApp, Facebook, and Twitter.
-Here is some more information about YODO:

 |Definition:||You Only Die Once|